 \section{Abstract}

 We present incomplete gamma kernels, a generalization of Locally Optimal Projection (LOP) operators.
-In particular, we reveal the relation of the classical localized $ L_1 $ estimator, used in the LOP operator for surface reconstruction from noisy point clouds, to the common Mean Shift framework via a novel kernel.
+In particular, we reveal the relation of the classical localized $ L_1 $ estimator, used in the LOP operator for point cloud denoising, to the common Mean Shift framework via a novel kernel.
 Furthermore, we generalize this result to a whole family of kernels that are built upon the incomplete gamma function and each represents a localized $ L_p $ estimator.
 By deriving various properties of the kernel family concerning distributional, Mean Shift induced, and other aspects such as strict positive definiteness, we obtain a deeper understanding of the operator's projection behavior.
 From these theoretical insights, we illustrate several applications ranging from an improved Weighted LOP (WLOP) density weighting scheme and a more accurate Continuous LOP (CLOP) kernel approximation to the definition of a novel set of robust loss functions.
-These incomplete gamma losses include the Gaussian and LOP loss as special cases and can be applied for reconstruction tasks such as normal filtering.
+These incomplete gamma losses include the Gaussian and LOP loss as special cases and can be applied to various tasks including normal filtering.
+Furthermore, we show that the novel kernels can be included as priors into neural networks.
 We demonstrate the effects of each application in a range of quantitative and qualitative experiments that highlight the benefits induced by our modifications.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{